codersclub/DRKB/multimedia/audio/play_note/index.md

 It is easily called by prefixing the unit

-ie. Windows.Beep(Freq,Duration)
+ie. `Windows.Beep(Freq,Duration)`

 The format of the "Music String" is a comma delimited (",\<" terminated) string in the following formats.
 (The string is CASE-INSENSITIVE and [] means optional with defaults).

-A..G[+ or -][0..5][/BEATS] and
+    A..G[+ or -][0..5][/BEATS]

+and

     @[/BEATS]

+Where

-Where A..G   is the Note to be played.
+- A..G   is the Note to be played.

-     + or - is optional Sharp or Flat designator respectively. (default is normal NULL)
+- + or - is optional Sharp or Flat designator respectively.
+  (default is normal NULL)

-     0..5   is optional Octave range (default = 1)
+- 0..5   is optional Octave range (default = 1)

-     /BEATS is number of 100ms to hold the note (default = 1)
+- /BEATS is number of 100ms to hold the note (default = 1)

-where @      is a musical pause
+- @ is a musical pause

-     /BEATS is the number of beats to pause for (default = 1)

-where,\<     is the END OF STRING terminator.
+- ,\<     is the END OF STRING terminator.

 Properties:

-DefaultOctave                        : Used if no 0..5 designator specified in format.
+- DefaultOctave: Used if no 0..5 designator specified in format.
 (System Default = 1)

-BetweenNotesPause        : Use to set number MS gap between notes (faster or slower default = 100ms)
+- BetweenNotesPause: Use to set number MS gap between notes (faster or slower default = 100ms)

 Simple Example: